ricots/movie-search-android/README.md

 ##More information:
 - Utilizes the free public OMDB API: http://www.omdbapi.com
 - This app uses a NavigationDrawer with a ViewPager. <br />
-- It supports rotating the device without loosing your data in a RecyclerView. <br />
+- Supports device rotation without loosing your data in a RecyclerView. <br />
 - EventBus helps keep all activities/fragments in-sync with what is happening in the rest of the app.<br />